Moving main residence

-You may stay outside the Netherlands for a maximum of 6 months in a row, or for 3 years in a row for a maximum of 4 months.
+You are allowed to stay outside of the Netherlands for either a maximum of 6 months in a row, or for 3 years in a row for a maximum of 4 consecutive months each year.

 Residence permit long term resident-EC

 You are allowed to stay outside of the EU for a maximum of up to 12 months in a row.
-Or outside of the Netherlands, but within the EU, for a maximum of up to 6 years in a row outside of the Netherlands.
+Or outside of the Netherlands, but within the EU, for a maximum of up to 6 years in a row.

 Permanent residence for EU/EEA or Swiss-citizens and their family members (Duurzaam verblijf)